 It may verge on ‘Easy Listening’ but most certainly nowhere near what that misleading term means – I’ve been in record stores and found Coltrane albums filed under Easy Listening – no wonder folks are buying online!

 I use the term because it is easy to listen to and please do not dare to make conversation whilst I’m listening!

 Apart from the beautiful renditions of the standards there are also some intriguing jazz versions of – wait for it – We Plough the Fields and Scatter coupled with What a Friend We Have in Jesus; Postman Pat; The Lark in the Clear Air which is twinned with Brother James’ Air and a couple of personalised originals – A Kwela For Caitlan (his daughter) and When All’s Said and Done (for his wife, Morag).

 What comes out from all this is that it’s likely to be the best solo piano album I’ll hear this year – it certainly is up to now,

 And the story doesn’t end with the final track Love Walked in as love walks in once more on October 5 when, as part of the Newcastle Festival of Jazz and Improvised Music, Richard Michael gives an afternoon workshop at Sage Gateshead and plays a gig at the Globe Jazz Bar in the evening.

 A masterclass in jazz piano throughout the ages but, don’t take my word for it, have a listen.’

 Pete is an established music teacher and professional musician who has been working with Richard since his teens (Pete’s).
-Pete Leads the Junior Band at FYJO and helps out in the Senior Band when his trombone is required!
+Pete is a graduate of the Royal Conservatoire of Scotland having obtained a master’s degree in Music Performance.

 Child Protection Officer